China builds mockups of U.S. Navy ships in area used for missile target practice | Law-Order

 The satellite images showed a full-scale outline of a U.S. carrier and at least two Arleigh Burke-class guided-missile destroyers had been built at what appears to be a new target range complex in the Taklamakan Desert.
 The images also showed a 6-meter-wide rail system with a ship-sized target mounted on it, which experts say could be used to simulate a moving vessel.

 The complex has been used for ballistic missile testing, the U.S. Naval Institute reported, quoting geospatial intelligence company All-Source Analysis.
-China's anti-ship missile programs are overseen by the People's Liberation Army Rocket Force (PLARF).
-China's defense ministry did not immediately respond to a request for comment.
+For a graphic, click here https://tmsnrt.rs/3wmFA9i

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)